 Navigating Japan's Electronic Bookkeeping Act: An Easy Guide

-Japan’s Electronic Bookkeeping Act (電子帳簿保存法, denshi chobo hozon ho) is part of Japan’s ERRL (Electronic Record Retention Law), which allows tax-relaxed papers, invoices, and ledgers to be stored in an electronic format for all businesses and sole proprietors.
+Japan’s Electronic Bookkeeping Act (電子帳簿保存法, denshi chobo hozon ho) is part of Japan’s ERRL (Electronic Record Retention Law), administered by the National Tax Agency (国税庁).
+It allows tax-related books, invoices, and ledgers to be stored electronically for all businesses and sole proprietors.
 More specifically, tax-related books and tax-related documents can now be stored solely electronically.

 Some documents, such as handwritten ledgers and invoices, do not fall under this act, so original copies of those must be preserved.